-In the analyzed 13-year-long period, up to two-fold oscillations in the annual numbers of bites occurred, in intervals of approximately four-five years (Figure 3A).
-The first bites were recorded in April, and their numbers were the highest in July; October was the last month to have records of snakebites (Figure 3B).
+In the analyzed 13-year period, up to two-fold oscillations in the annual numbers of bites occurred, in intervals of approximately four-five years (Figure 3A).
+The first bites were recorded in April, and their numbers were the highest in July; October was the month with the latest records of snakebites (Figure 3B).